1200park/Kaggle/README.md

 # Kaggle

-# Smoking Prediction Ensemble Model
+# Binary Prediction of Smoker Status using Bio-Signals

 ## Overview
 This project aims to predict smoking status using an ensemble of machine learning models.
 The approach involves training multiple models, optimizing their weights, and combining predictions to improve accuracy.